-No. Condition of Approval 453 - Detail Evidence 2023 Assessment Rating 2023 1.13 Notwithstanding conditions 1.11 and 1.12 of this consent, the Director-General may require an update on compliance with all, or any part, of the conditions of this consent.
+No. Condition of Approval 453 (MOD 8, 22 May 2024) Evidence Assessment Rating 1.13 Notwithstanding conditions 1.11 and 1.12 of this consent, the Director-General may require an update on compliance with all, or any part, of the conditions of this consent.
 Any such update shall meet the reasonable requirements of the Director-General and be submitted within such period as the Director-General may agree.
-2023 - Status: This Annual Compliance Report will be submitted to the DPIE for 29-Feb-24.
+2024 - Status: This Annual Compliance Report will be submitted to the Department by the 28-Feb-24.
 Compliant 1.14 The Applicant shall meet the requirements of the Director-General in respect of the implementation of any measure necessary to ensure compliance with the conditions of this consent, and general consistency with the EIS and those documents listed under condition 1.2 of this consent.
 The Director-General may direct that such a measure be implemented in response to the information contained within any report, plan, correspondence or other document submitted in accordance with the conditions of this consent, within such time as the Director-General may agree.
-2023 - Status: This Annual Compliance Report will be submitted to the DPIE for 29-Feb-24.
-Compliant 1 General Dispute Resolution 1.15 In the event that a dispute arises between the Applicant and Council or a public authority other than the Department, in relation to a specification or requirement applicable under this consent, the matter shall be referred by either party to the Director-General, or if not resolved, to the Minister, whose determination of the dispute shall be final and binding on all parties.
+2024 - Status: This Annual Compliance Report will be submitted to the Department by the 28-Feb-24.
+Compliant Dispute Resolution 1.15 In the event that a dispute arises between the Applicant and Council or a public authority other than the Department, in relation to a specification or requirement applicable under this consent, the matter shall be referred by either party to the Director-General, or if not resolved, to the Minister, whose determination of the dispute shall be final and binding on all parties.
 For the purpose of this condition, "public authority" has the same meaning as provided under Section 4 of the Act.
-2023 - Status: During 2023 there were no known disputes in relation to this condition.
-Compliant Note: Section 121 of the Environmental Planning and Assessment Act 1979 provides mechanisms for resolution of disputes between the Department, the Director-General, councils and public authorities.
+Note: Section 121 of the Environmental Planning and Assessment Act 1979 provides mechanisms for resolution of disputes between the Department, the Director-General, councils and public authorities.
+2024 - Status: During 2024 there were no known disputes in relation to this condition.
+Compliant

 Document No:

-PBT_HSE_REP_11_02_07A_V01
+PBT_HSE_REP_11_02_08A_V01

 Report Version No.:

 1

 Page No.:

-50 of 95
+53 of 98